 To help you answer those questions we developed a Ministry Opportunities Catalog.
 It includes the numerous ministries available in our church.
 The information about each ministry includes a brief description of each ministry, a schedule of time for the ministry, where it is done, and who to contact for more information.
 You can download a copy by clicking on LUMC Ministry Opportunities Catalog.

 The first thing people want to know when they are asked to serve in a volunteer position in the church is, “What do I do?”
 LUMC has written ministry descriptions for the 65 core leadership positions on the Church Council.
-We will add additional descriptions as they are completed.
+Find your Detailed Ministry Description here.